RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 **All of computer science, and all of the fields that come out of computer science such as cybersecurity, are based on mathematics**.
 In this course and in its sequel MTH 325, you'll get a broad and deep introduction to all of the essential foundational math knowledge you need to be a successful computing professional.

-The topics you'll learn are collectively called **discrete mathematics** because they deal with mathematical objects ("structures") that can be separated and counted ("discrete").
+This course is called **discrete structures** because it deals with mathematical objects ("structures") that can be separated and counted ("discrete").
 These include:

 - *Computer arithmetic*: Integer division; the Euclidean algorithm; the modulus (`%`) operator and modular arithmetic; integer representation and arithmetic in binary, octal, and hexadecimal.
 - *Logic*: Logical propositions; conditional statements; truth tables; predicates and quantifiers; logical equivalence and valid rules of deduction.